neovarier/traffic_sign_classification/writeup.md

 The maximum translation is restricted between -3 to 3 pixels.

-The augmented data is saved for later use
+The augmented data is saved for later use.
-After data augmentation the dataset is analysed and vidualised again to see the difference from the previous data set
+After data augmentation the dataset is analysed and visualised again to see the difference from the previous data set

 Analysis: (Cell 11)
-Number of training examples = 74217
+Number of training examples = 74217.
-Number of validation examples = 9390
+Number of validation examples = 9390.
-Number of testing examples = 12630
+Number of testing examples = 12630.
-Image data shape = (32, 32, 3)
+Image data shape = (32, 32, 3).
-Number of classes = 43
+Number of classes = 43.

 Visualization: (Cell 12)